 - 5.22 The CIPFA Treasury Management and Prudential Codes require local authorities to set and monitor against specified indicators for prudence and sustainability.
 The indicators specified relate to capital expenditure and financing, external debt and affordability.
 The majority of these are not directly relevant in the Authority's context. - 5.23 Capital Expenditure - 5.24 Capital Expenditure is that which is incurred on assets that provide service potential for more than one year such as buildings, equipment and IT software.
-The Authority incurs very limited capital expenditure and this will always be on behalf of the Fund and financed by the Fund. - 5.25 It is estimated that during the forthcoming financial year, capital expenditure of up to £750,000 will be incurred in relation to the planned move to new long-term office accommodation.
-This expenditure will be financed from a drawdown of the earmarked Capital Projects Reserve held by the Authority that was created for this purpose.
-This reserve also holds earmarked funds that have been set aside to meet potential costs of other major projects including the implementation of replacement business systems, and potentially pensions administration software subject to procurement outcomes. - 5.26 Capital Financing Requirement - 5.27 The capital financing requirement (CFR) reflects an authority's underlying need to finance capital expenditure by borrowing or other long term liability arrangements. - 5.28 The Authority has a CFR of Nil.
+The Authority incurs very limited capital expenditure and this will always be on behalf of the Fund and financed by the Fund. - 5.25 It is estimated that during the forthcoming financial year, capital expenditure will be nil. - 5.26 Capital Financing Requirement - 5.27 The capital financing requirement (CFR) reflects an authority's underlying need to finance capital expenditure by borrowing or other long term liability arrangements. - 5.28 The Authority has a CFR of Nil.
 Capital expenditure is incurred on behalf of the Fund and is financed by the Fund so there has been no underlying need to borrow.
-The estimated CFR for the next three year period (2021/22 to 2023/24) is also Nil.
-Based on current plans, any capital expenditure to be undertaken in this period will be fully financed in the year in which it is incurred from available reserves as outlined above. - 5.29 External Debt - 5.30 For the reasons outlined above, the Authority has no requirement to undertake external borrowing in its own right under the powers granted in the Local Government Act 2003. - 5.31 Therefore the indicators for gross external debt and the capital financing requirement and actual external debt are not applicable. - 5.32 Whilst there is no expectation of any external borrowing requirement, the Authority nevertheless sets and keeps under review the Authorised Limit and Operational Boundary indicators as required by the Prudential Code. - 5.33 Both the authorised limit for its gross external debt and the operational boundary should be consistent with the Authority's plans for capital expenditure, financing and treasury management activities. - 5.34 The limits for the Authority are therefore set as follows.
+The estimated CFR for the next three-year period (2023/24 to 2025/26) is also Nil.
+Based on current plans, any capital expenditure to be undertaken in this period will be fully financed in the year in which it is incurred from available reserves as outlined above. - 5.29 External Debt

+- 5.30 For the reasons outlined above, the Authority has no requirement to undertake external borrowing in its own right under the powers granted in the Local Government Act 2003. - 5.31 Therefore the indicators for gross external debt and the capital financing requirement and actual external debt are not applicable. - 5.32 Whilst there is no expectation of any external borrowing requirement, the Authority nevertheless sets and keeps under review the Authorised Limit and Operational Boundary indicators as required by the Prudential Code. - 5.33 Both the authorised limit for its gross external debt and the operational boundary should be consistent with the Authority's plans for capital expenditure, financing and treasury management activities. - 5.34 The limits for the Authority are therefore set as follows.

-2021/22 2022/23 2023/24
+2023/24 2024/25 2025/26

 Authorised Limit £750,000 £750,000 £750,000

 Operational Boundary £500,000 £500,000 £500,000